silentorb/game-design/general/game-engine-comparison-matrix.md

 ### Code separate from assets

-* While there are cases where it can be convenient to treat some code as game assets, treating the entire codebase as a collection of game assets sacrifices many professional programming features and introduces additional workflow challenges and workflow performance challenges
+* While there are cases where it can be convenient to treat some code as game assets, Unity's treatment of the entire codebase as a collection of game assets sacrifices many professional programming features and introduces additional workflow challenges and workflow performance challenges

 ### Integrated 3D game framework

-* A similar framework can be built in other engines, but out-of-the-box, the Unreal game systems are so polished and mature (particular their character and camera rigs), it is difficult to recreate that same level of quality elsewhere
+* A similar framework can be built in other engines, but out-of-the-box, the Unreal game systems are so polished and mature (particularly their character and camera rigs), it is difficult to recreate that same level of quality elsewhere
 * Likewise, DOOM's gameplay systems have an extremely polished and definitive feel that has been an industry reference point for decades

 ### Minimal editor pauses